ito-org/documentation/content/api-backend/install.md

 Parameter | Required | Description
 --------- | ------- | -----------
-POSTGRES_DB | yes | The name of the postgres database POSTGRES_USER | yes | The postgres user with access to the database POSTGRES_PASSWORD | yes | A secret password for the database user
+POSTGRES_HOST | yes | The host of the postgres database POSTGRES_DB | yes | The name of the Postgres database POSTGRES_USER | yes | The postgres user with access to the database POSTGRES_PASSWORD | yes | A secret password for the database user